 I have the Title of Docent of French language (2020, University of Helsinki) and a PhD in French philology (2010, University of Helsinki).
 My main research interests include intercultural (im)politeness and forms of address (tu–vous, etc.) – the latter was also the topic of my doctoral dissertation.

 For a full list of publications, please visit my page on the Research Portal of the University of Helsinki.

 Visiting scholar at ICAR, Lyon, 2020

 In 2020, I worked as a visiting scholar in the research community ICAR, at École normale supérieure in Lyon, France, for three months (January–March).
 This was my second research visit to ICAR, and it is funded with a grant from the Maija Lehtonen fund (The Fund for Arts, University of Helsinki).

-At ICAR, I will collaborate with French researchers, and conduct studies on Politeness in authentic interactions between Finnish- and French-speaking interactants, which builds upon my postdoctoral project (2017–19).
+At ICAR, I collaborated with French researchers, and conduct studies on Politeness in authentic interactions between Finnish- and French-speaking interactants, which builds upon my postdoctoral project (2017–19).

 Postdoctoral project: Finnish and French politeness (2017–19)

 My postdoctoral project Finnish and French politeness (2017–19), affiliated with the University of Helsinki, was funded by the Kone foundation.
 In 2017, I did my first research visit to ICAR, Lyon, where I stayed for four months (September–December), and gathered new data on interactions between Finnish- and French-speaking interactants.

 In my postdoctoral project, I examined cultural outsiders’ – that is, French people living in Finland and Finns living or having lived in France – perceptions of (im)politeness.
 The project resulted in three accepted articles on focus group data (and the fourth is under review, January 2020):